leaf-ai/studio-go-runner/docs/app-note/model-serving.md

 TensorFlow model serving options have changed significantly over time.
 You should expect that the choosen approach we currently use will change at some point in time, possibly quite quickly so this document should function as a starting point.

 This document details how models being uploaded to S3 can be pre-processed by a bridge, which then generates a TFX serving configuration file that is provisioned using a Kubernetes Config Map that is mounted into a TFX model serving Kubernetes pod and is used as its configuration.

+This document describes a general purpose approach to model serving that uses a stock serving container that dynamically loads the models needed for prediction rather than creating a container image for each and every model.
+Serving is triggered using a configuration data block that leverages S3 to download the models to be served dynamically.

 ## Google TensorFlow Serving platform